 As a software developer producing an installed application (the Analytics Edge add-ins) that use the internet for core functionality (installing connectors, account authorization, downloading data, validating licenses, tracking usage), I run head-on into many of the protections these applications provide.
 The result is usually that something doesn’t work the way it was designed, and then unexpected errors appear.

-This week’s activities and product updates address a number of issues caused by these defenses.
+This week’s [originally written 2016-08] activities and product updates address a number of issues caused by these defenses.

 Digitally Signed Installer – It’s not good enough to just say “trust me”.
 The anti-virus vendors look for digital signatures as one sign of application integrity.
 Analytics Edge installers have always been digitally signed, so when you try to run them, a dialog will open up verifying that the application you are trying to run was created by me and has not been altered in any way.
 If that dialog does not show “Verified publisher: Analytics Edge“, do not run it!